lardemua/atom/atom_examples/rlbot/README.md

 In this section, out goal is to carry out the simplest possible calibration pipeline for the **rlbot**.

 To calibrate, we will use the [$ROS_BAGS/rlbot/train.bag](https://drive.google.com/file/d/1UftkcLSTQV2VeQiz9n5vq8vPDwF5jnLp/view?usp=sharing) bagfile, which contains a recording of the system's data when viewing a calibration pattern in several positions.
 We produced the bagfile by bringing up the system and then recording a bagfile as described above.
-This is a small bagfile with 40 seconds / 60MB for demonstration purposes.
-Typically, calibration bagfiles are larger.

 Next we describe each of the steps in the calibration pipeline.